 Play games that will help recall

 There are a few different games you can play that help with recall such as hide and seek, follow me and come and get the toy.
-Read our article on games that can help improve recall for more ideas.

 Stock up on helpful recall products

 There are a few different products you can get that will help your recall training such as long leads (tracking lines) and whistles.
-Whistles are useful because they can be heard from longer distances which means you don’t have to keep shouting.
+Whistles are useful because they can be heard from long distances which means you don’t have to keep shouting.
 They also provide a very clear sound that your dog will instantly recognise.

 The don’ts of recall training

 Punish your dog when they eventually come back

 They will think that coming back to you wasn’t what you wanted them to do and you might make them afraid of coming back to you.
 Try not to punish your dog when they don’t come back, simply reward them and make a big fuss when they do.

 Risk letting them off the lead too soon

 Don’t let your dog off the lead before they are ready because you are getting impatient and hope they will eventually come back.
 As frustrating as it is when your dog consistently fails to come on command, don’t give up and go with the trial and error method.
 You are putting yourself and your dog at risk if you cannot control them in a public place.
 They could get run over, cause an accident, injure themselves or cause an incident with another dog.